ZackS13/Respiratory_screen/README.md

 | PFT |  | |  |
 | PST |  | |  |

-Finally, it will produce an upset figure, "resp_upset_plot.pdf",  based on new respiratory codes in your local data. <br />
+The script also produces an upset figure, "resp_upset_plot.pdf",  based on new respiratory codes in your local data. <br />
 Below is a sample with simulated data

 ![Upset](simulated_upset.png)